Nearly $50,000 in prize money available for top finishers

 AGE GROUP AWARDS

-The top three overall finishers and top three push rim wheelchair division finishers, along with the first, second, and third place finishers in the following age groups for both men and women will receive Marathon Sports gift certificates which are good towards purchases of adidas footwear and apparel.
+The top three overall finishers and top three push rim wheelchair division finishers, along with the first, second, and third place finishers in the following age groups for both men and women will receive adidas gift certificates.

 - 12-14 years old